haddeeann/haddeeann/README.md

 #### My past projects include:

-##### Yellow Umbrella Makers
-This uses Gatsby, which is a JAM website maker.
-By the powers combined of Gatsby and Netlify I had a blog launched in no time.
-Well, a very small amount of time.

 ##### Patricia.portfolio
-This is a site that lives at https://hellonurse.io.
+This is a site that lives at [patteegreen.netlify.app](https://patteegreen.netlify.app/).
 It's made with Vanilla JavaScript, HTML, and CSS.
 I launched the site with Netlify.

 ##### The Happy Cloud
 This is a site that lives at https://the-happy-cloud.netlify.app/.
 This project demonstrates how Green Sock the JS library and React can work together.